nickbarth/Sev.re/readme.md

 ### Notes

-This application was designed for use with CentOS.
+This application was designed for use with CentOS, RHEL, and Fedora.

 ### License
 WTFPL &copy; 2012 Nick Barth